CodePushGo/website/src/content/blog/en/installing-capacitor-cli-step-by-step-guide.md

 If you need to update, download Node.js (which includes npm) from the official website.

-After confirming Node.js is ready, ensure your web project meets the necessary Capacitor requirements.
+After confirming Node.js is ready, ensure your web project meets the necessary React Native requirements.

 ### Check Your Web Project